How to Pitch and Implement Collibra Data Marketplace

 • Security: Every access is governed and tracked, so nothing goes under the radar.

-Now, to get into the technical specifics.
-Collibra Data Marketplace is the storefront of the Collibra Data Intelligence Platform.
-It turns your existing (sometimes still messy) data catalog into a clean, user-friendly shopping experience for business users.
+Explain how the features of a Collibra Data Marketplace help turn an existing (sometimes still messy) data catalog into a clean, user-friendly shopping experience for business users, facilitating company-wide access to trusted data.

 Note: It’s not a new database